bbyxkx/my-dotfiles/README.md

 - shell: zsh
 - launcher: rofi
 - font: jetbrainsmono nerd font (remember to download the right font)
+- use this for font i guess
+- sudo pacman -S ttf-jetbrains-mono-nerd
 ## How to download (remember to get git before)
 ### clone it
 - use this command at ~